cgguerra/live-laugh-laos/_posts/2023-06-09-overview-laos.md

 Courtesy of BBC

 I will attend orientation in Vientiane, the capital of Laos.
 Vientiane is the biggest city in Laos and has around 721,000 residents.
-After orientation, some of the other English Teaching Assistants (ETAs) will travel to Savannakhet and Pakse to teach English.
+After orientation, some of the other English Teaching Assistants (ETAs) will travel to Savannakhet and Champasak to teach English.
 I will be teaching at the Naitonal University of Laos, so I will stay in Vientiane for the duration of my grant.

 ![This is a closeup map of Laos](https://lh3.googleusercontent.com/pw/AIL4fc-UZ5ki1fUS1k6cwtDodt1BQLEcL8aO2haFIVPYU1-j55m5je9sNJMHpKqtmuw0Z3SXjalgp58rmggovDikvprEqzT4y4Z6crc5e9PA5__HU8UESPBN=w1500)